fcurella/gh-action-label-to-semver/README.md

 * `part` - The SemVer part that should be bumped. `'major'`, `'minor'`, `'patch'` or `'null'`.
 If multiple labels are matched, the highest part will be returned.
-If no labels are matched, `inputs.defaultPart` is returned,
+If no labels are matched, `inputs.defaultPart` is returned.